structured-query-language/structured-query-language.github.io/data-vault-effectivity-satellite.md

 | 8cee5f97|c89470        | 111       | 92b3503  |Seagate Technology|2023-02-21 15:44:42|9999-12-31 0:00:00 |2023-02-21 15:44:42|
 | 8913b4fa|c89470        | 111       | e184de02 |Lyve Labs         |2023-02-21 15:38:30|2023-02-21 15:44:42|2023-02-21 15:44:42|

-1. When the relationship is first recorded only 1 record is inserted (highlighted in green)
+1. When the relationship is first recorded only 1 record is inserted (row 1 in the above table)
-2. When there is a change in a relationship it must be based on one of the participants of the relationship– the driver, we track its change vs the other keys in the relationship.
-To do that we end_date one record and insert a new "active record"; i.e. 2 records inserted. (highlighted in red)
+2. When there is a change in a relationship it must be based on the driving key (OPPORTUNITY), we track its change vs the Secondary Foreign Key in the Relationship (ACCOUNT).
+To do that we end_date one record and insert a new "active record"; i.e. 2 records inserted. (row 2 and 3 in the above table)